Here at Elderburn Lodges in Fife, we are right in the heart of Tay Country.

 Dundee and Angus

 North of Fife, over the Tay Bridge, you’ll come to Dundee and Angus.
 Of course, no visit to this area is complete without spending some time in Dundee, the city of discovery!
-Here, you can soak up some culture at Dundee’s fantastic collection of museums, including the brand new V&A. This is a spectacular design museum and the first of its kind in Scotland.
+Here, you can soak up some culture at Dundee’s fantastic collection of museums, including the V&A. This is a spectacular design museum and the first of its kind in Scotland.
 You can climb aboard the RRS Discovery, the ship that took explorers Scott and Shackleton on their first successful trip to the Antarctic.
 Not forgetting, Verdant Works industrial museum, Dundee Museum of Transport and the McManus Art Gallery and museum.

 In the surrounding area of Angus, you can visit Arbroath, Brechin, Carnoustie, Forfar, Kirriemuir, Monifieth and Montrose.
 There’s so much to discover in this wonderful region.